luisdiogo2071317/azure-docs.pt-pt/articles/automation/troubleshoot/update-management.md

 #### <a name="cause"></a>Causa

-Pode haver um proxy, gateway ou uma firewall a bloquear a comunicação de rede.
+Pode haver um proxy, um gateway ou uma firewall a bloquear a comunicação de rede.

 #### <a name="resolution"></a>Resolução